Hemi-01/readme.md/README.md

 # Title of the Project:

 Project Management Form
-It stores data in PROJECT-Table relation of COLLEGE-DB Database.
+It stores data in PROJECT-TABLE Relation of COLLEGE-DB Database.

 - Input Fields: